-The TRM 211 is the entry level model in the Energy™ Series by Precor, offered for a reasonable $2,199.
-Precor’s instinctive Energy™ Series is a line of commercial-grade treadmills that are designed with convenience features for easy and comfortable workouts, using comfort technology features exclusive to Precor.
+The TRM 211 is the entry level model in the Energy™ Series by Precor, offered for $2,499.
+Precor’s instinctive Energy™ Series is a line of residential treadmills that are designed with convenience features for easy and comfortable workouts, using comfort technology features exclusive to Precor.
 While we can speak to the overall quality of Precor treadmills, its asking price is a bit steep considering this is the brand’s “entry level” offering.

 What sets this series apart from others is its focus on both comfort and personalization.
 One of the top features of the Energy™ Series is the special shock absorption system that uses Precor’s own Energy Stride ™ Technology.
 This technology uses a deck mounting system to offer underfoot cushioning tailored to your individual stride by reducing impact on areas where you need it the most.

 It’s easier to set and track fitness goals when you have precise information tailored individually to your needs, and Precor offers features to help you achieve your personal objectives.
 For example, the built-in SmartRate® Zone heart rate tracking program not only gives you feedback on your heart rate as you run or walk; it also categorizes this feedback into one of four groups (warm up, fat burn, cardio and high), and then displays this feedback on an easy-to-read visual scale.
 That said, it falls flat in that the 211 is the only treadmill in this lineup that does not offer any sort of wireless heart rate monitoring option.
 Needless to say that when you’re running, you don’t want to have to keep your hands on the touch sensors, so this “SmartRate” program isn’t all it’s cracked up to be.

 What We Like: